cchudzicki-ocw-testing/res.10-002-spring-2023/content/pages/chapterized-video.md

 ---
 content_type: page
-description: This page presents the same video as in the "Full Video" page, but the video is broken into five segments, each of which is presented with relevant teaching materials.
+description: This page presents the same video as in the "Full Video" page, but the video is broken into five segments, each of which is presented with relevant study materials.
 draft: false
-title: Chapterized Video
+title: Chapterized Video and Study Guide
 uid: 4a142dcb-a3a6-42e5-b7be-fba5fc37b211
 ---
 ## The Ethics of AI Bias: Evolution of a Solution